Some splitting and rigidity results for sub-static spaces: Compact minimal hypersurfaces and splitting in sub-static manifolds

 In this section, we describe the connection between stable minimal hypersurfaces in sub-static systems and $f$-minimal stable hypersurfaces in manifolds with $\overline{\Ric}_f^1 \geq 0$.
 This approach allows us to provide simpler proofs and extend the analysis presented in \cite{galloway} and \cite{hmm}, where static systems were thoroughly studied (see also \cite[Section 4.1]{tiarlos} and \cite{benedito} for electrostatic systems).

-Our focus is on the rigidity problem for sub-static triples $(M^m,g,u)$ that admit a compact, minimal hypersurface contained within the interior $\mathring{M} = \{u>0\}$.
+Our focus is on the rigidity problem for sub-static triples $(M^m,g,u)$ that admit a closed (i.e. compact, boundaryless) minimal hypersurface contained within the interior $\mathring{M} = \{u>0\}$.

-\begin{remark} If the set $\partial M= u^{-1}(0)$ is supposed to be a minimal hypersurface (for instance, in the case where $\partial M$ is a horizon boundary or if $Q$ extends continuously to $\partial M$), as a consequence of the strong tangency principle for minimal hypersurface any connected minimal hypersurface either is a component of $\partial M$ or lies in $\Mo$. \end{remark}
+\begin{remark} If the set $\partial M= u^{-1}(0)$ is a minimal hypersurface (for instance, if $Q$ extends continuously to $\partial M$), as a consequence of the strong tangency principle for minimal hypersurfaces any connected minimal hypersurface either is a component of $\partial M$ or lies in $\Mo$. \end{remark}

 Let $\bar g = u^{-2}g$, which is often called the optical metric in the physical literature.
 Choose $f = - (m-1)\ln u$.
 Then, the formulas relating the Ricci and Hessian tensors in the metrics $g$ and $\bar g$ yield